 Duration: 1 to 9 months (extension possible up to 21 months)

 Funding organisation: OeAD-GmbH on behalf and financed by the Austrian Federal Ministry of Education, Science and Research

-Closing date for applications: no closing date, applications are possible at any time
+Closing date for applications: applications are possible at any time till 29.02.2024

 FAQ Ernst Mach Scholarship – UKRAINE: an English version of FAQ Ernst Mach Scholarship – UKRAINE will be available soon).
 Further Information can be found HERE: